signebedi/labyrinth/README.md

 ## To Do:
 * <strike>fix work() mode so that it counts down appropriately</strike> finished 6.2.2020
 * <strike>add some initial items to items.py and integrate into labyrinth.py</strike> finished 6.2.2020
-* merge walking() mode into the main game, currently in map.py
+* merge walking() mode and the static map into the main game, currently in map.py
+* select ASCII images to use for weapon, armor, shield, helmet (use color coding to distinguish between unique items); merge ASCII images into player.py; delete ASCII.txt
+    * modify stats mode to show ASCII art of the character and their armor, as well as their kill count, and use colorama to modify the color of character stats
 * finish store() mode
-* improve the extensiveness of Player.modes that, althought sometimes redundant, add some useful debug features
 * add battle() mode
-* add a save feature that saves the players data to save.py
+* add save() mode
 * develop a system for random potions and special items to drop from monsters
-* modify stats mode to show ASCII art of the character and their armor, as well as their kill count, and use *colorama* to modify the color of character stats
 * add a player inventory interface that allows the character to equip items and modify their stats